 You can opt to select external PHD2 application to perform guiding instead of the built-in guider.

 If PHD2 is selected, the Connect and Disconnect buttons are enabled to allow you to establish connection with the PHD2 server.
-You cannot capture images or perform calibraiton with Ekos, only Guide is available.
+You can control PHD2 exposure and DEC guide settings.
 When clicking Guide, PHD2 should perform all the required actions to start the guiding process.
+PHD2 must be started and configured before Ekos.

 After launching PHD2, select your INDI equipment and set their options.
 From Ekos, connect to PHD2 by clicking Connect button.
 On startup, Ekos will attempt to automatically connect to PHD2.
 Once connection is established, you may begin the guiding immediately by click on the Guide button.
 PHD2 shall perform calibration if necessary.
 If dithering is selected, PHD2 shall be commanded to dither given the offset pixels indicated and once guiding is settled and stable, the capture process in Ekos shall resume.